jallan07/blockify-today-scheduling-app/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+In this project, I created a simple work day calendar application that allows the user to save events for each hour of the day.
+This app runs in the browser, and features dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+## Resources Used

+- Moment.js
+- Bootstrap
+- HTML
+- CSS
+- Javascript
+- jQuery

 ## User Story